studiometa/react-next-starter/doc/en/ROUTER.md

 ## multi-lingual routes

 If you are planning to develop a multi-lingual site, it may be necessary to have access to different urls depending on the current language.
 Until version 2.0 of this starter, it was possible to create totally different routes depending on the language.
-Since version 3.0, a lot of changes have been made and URL translation is now managed by the `localSubpaths` parameter accessible in the `/config/lang.config.js` file.
+Since version 3.0, the entire translation system has been rewritten and URL translation is now managed using the `localeSubpaths` parameter accessible in the `/config/lang.config.js` file.
 This parameter allows you to add automatically a language segment to all your URLs. next-i18next will also redirect the user if this setting is enabled but no language segment has been specified in the URL.